What is the best cheap food to buy when broke?

 When you have only a tiny budget choose the absolute cheapest groceries.
 It might mean temporarily eating a lot of beans and rice but if it stops you from getting into debt that’s got to be a good thing right?

-Rice, oats, noodles and pasta are all super cheap and can be almost meals in themselves when you have to make do.
+Rice, oats, noodles and pasta are all inexpensive foods and can be almost meals in themselves when you have to make do.

 What can I do if I have no money for food?
 In many counties and countries there is help available from food banks and charities that can help you if you literally have no money.